 Find help locating quality caregivers or long-term care facilities and get recommendations for a proper care plan, whether a person has a policy. - Filing a Long-Term Care Insurance Claim.

-These four guides can be very helpful as you try to find appropriate long-term care services for a loved one:
+These guides can be very helpful as you try to find appropriate long-term care services for a loved one:

 Today's Reverse Mortgages Can Benefit Older Families